Access to treatment

-You qualify for an exemption certificate if you are receiving treatment for:
+You qualify for a medical exemption certificate if you are receiving treatment for:

 You can get a form to apply for the certificate from your GP, pharmacy or cancer clinic.
 Your GP or hospital doctor will need to sign the form.
 You get the certificate within 10 days of the NHS Business Services Authority (NHSBSA) receiving your form.